nelson-wpwang/accessors/README.md

 - **Input/Output**: An element that can do both.
 For instance, the volume level can both be set (an input) or queried (output of an accessor).

 Following the interface and other meta information (name, author, etc.), is a block of code that allows whatever system is using the accessor to actually do something with the interface elements.
-There are three required functions that must be instantiated (even if they are empty): `init()`, `fire()`, and `wrapup()`.

-- **`init()`**: `init()` is called when the accessor is first loaded.
-Any preliminary code should be put here.
-Also, it may be useful to prepopulate the output and i/o fields to show the user.

-- **`fire()`**: `fire()` is responsible for performing all actions.
-The function must act on all fields either by querying the state of the device or sending the user-configured data to the device.
-The accessor runtime (the system that has loaded the accessor) can assume that calling `fire()` will completely synchronize the accessor with the device.

-- **`wrapup()`**: `wrapup()` performs any cleanup when the accessor is unloaded.

-Further, to provide a more responsive accessor and to reduce overhead, the accessor may also specify functions for each of the input and i/o interface elements.
-These functions are responsible for performing an action when its corresponding interface element has changed.
+There are two meta-functions, `init()` and `wrapup()`, that run when an accessor is instantiated and destroyed respectively.
+Input (and inout) ports define port functions that are called whenever their input value changes.

 Accessor Runtime
 ----------------